What is stock photography?

 After all that complete the upload process and wait for the next stage.
 The order you will do the above in might vary from agency to agency but generally this will be the order of things.

 If you are signed up with a number of agencies there are a number of ways you can speed up this process.
 You can copy tittles etc from one image in an agency to the same image in a different agency so you only write the text once and copy and paste as needed.
 I would highly recommend attaching metadata to the image using the likes of IPTC.
 This significantly speeds up the process.
+Also be aware that there is software than can help you upload many images to multiple agencies.
+Your workflow is what saves you time.

 Next comes the approval or review process.
 This is done by the agencies to check whether your images reach their standards and can be released for sale.
 This is not an automatic process.
 Someone does actually look at your image.
 This is changing though!
 You will certainly learn from rejections and you should expect plenty of them.
 The process of rejection is somewhat quirky but that is all part of the challenge and it will certainly develop your understanding of microstock photography and improve your commercial sense.
 Remembering that a fundamental part of the approval process is to look for commercially attractive and not just visually attractive photos.
 It is not unusual to get an image rejected by one agency that sells well with another.